dynamodb-toolbox/dynamodb-toolbox/docs/docs/2-tables/2-actions/1-scan/index.md

 :::info

-It is advised to provide `entities` before `options` as the former will improve the typing of the latter.
+It is advised to provide `entities` before `options` as the former will constrain the type of the latter.

 :::